johnkary/johnkary.net/about/index.md

 I [got my start in web development][] as a hobby in 1998 on [Chris Escalante's][] parents' dining room table.
-Chris and I are still very good friends and continue to collaborate to this day.
+Chris and I are still very close friends and continue to collaborate to this day.

   [Please get in touch!]: http://johnkary.net/contact
   [speak]: http://johnkary.net/talks